MentalWhiteNoise/MentalWhiteNoise.github.io/Projects/This Site/Special Characters in GitHub Pages.md

 ## Showing a colon (:) in the title

 Another issue that I had is that within the header section a colon is a special character.
-The qucik and easy fix for this is to use the encoded html tag `&#58;`.
+The quick and easy fix for this is to use the encoded html tag `&#58;`.

 [GitHub Pages]: https://pages.github.com/